 Greg Vallin represents national, regional and local clients in real estate development, aiding them in the legal development process from the ground up with in-depth industry experience.
-His practice also includes acquisitions and dispositions, leasing and financing.
+His practice also includes acquisitions, dispositions, leasing and land preservation.

-His work demonstrates a strong track record of working not only with large homebuilders and developers, but on innovate and inspired projects throughout Denver and the state, including representation of Rocky Mountain Public Broadcasting Network in mixed use redevelopment project in downtown Denver.
+His work demonstrates a strong track record of working not only with large homebuilders and developers, but on innovative and inspired projects throughout Denver and the state, including representation of Rocky Mountain Public Broadcasting Network in a new media centered redevelopment project in downtown Denver.

-Greg's experience includes representing many national retail restaurant chains with the acquisition, development, leasing and financing of restaurant sites throughout the country, including Boston Market, Einstein Brothers' Bagels, Qdoba, Noodles & Company, the Keg, and Houlihans Restaurant Company.
-He has also represented various shopping center developers with all aspects of financing, developing and leasing retail centers.
+As the former lead in-house real estate attorney for Boston Market and Einstein Brothers’ Bagels, Greg has developed a specialty practice representing many national retail restaurant chains with the acquisition, development, leasing and financing of restaurant sites throughout the country, including Boston Market, Einstein Brothers' Bagels, Qdoba, Noodles & Company, the Keg, Houlihans Restaurant Company and PepperJax.

 Greg's interest in preserving Colorado's most beautiful places has led him to be active in the land conservation community.
 He has represented land trusts and landowners in transactions involving the preservation of unique and scenic property through the use of conservation easements and other land preservation techniques.
-Greg negotiated and prepared the largest donated conservation easement in Colorado history.
-He is also actively involved in the conservation community as a director of the Colorado Coalition of Land Trusts, a statewide umbrella organization for land trusts and government open space programs.
+Greg negotiated and structured a complex land transaction to preserve the 6,000 acre Beaver Brook Watershed, in Evergreen, Colorado.
+Greg also negotiated and prepared the largest donated conservation easement in Colorado history.
+He has served as a board member and president of the Mountain Area Land Trust, and a board member and officer of the Colorado Coalition of Land Trusts, a statewide umbrella organization for land trusts and government open space programs.